 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including West Virginia, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower (see below).

-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
+If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).
 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

 Again, the notice of default gives the borrower ten days to reinstate the loan.
 You'll lose the right to reinstate after three defaults.
 (W. Va.
 Code § 46A-2-106).
 But the lender might agree to let you complete a reinstatement.